ProtonMail/gopenpgp/index.md

 ---
 layout: default
 title: GopenPGP
-description: An easy-to-use OpenPGP crypto library written in golang
+description: An easy-to-use OpenPGP crypto wrapper library written in golang
 ---

 # What is GopenPGP?